nicolarighetti/Granger-causality-test-with-R/Granger-test-with-R.md

-Four ways to perform Granger Causality test with R
+Four ways to perform a Granger Causality test with R
 ================

 The Granger causal test is widely used in time series analysis, but the